 The Endoscopic Spine Surgery Program at the Weill Cornell Medicine Brain and Spine Center offers the most advanced, least invasive option for relief of pain and repair of herniated discs and other common spine conditions.
 Using a specially designed endoscope – a camera mounted at the end of long, thin, flexible tube and fitted with tiny specialized tools – a neurosurgeon can now perform surgery through an incision less than a quarter of an inch long.
-Dr. Eric Elowitz, who has long been a pioneer in minimally invasive spine surgery, founded the Endoscopic Spine Surgery Program at Weill Cornell Medicine; the program also includes Dr. Lynn McGrath, who specializes in minimally invasive techniques.
-Dr. McGrath is now treating several patients each week with this new technique.
+Dr. Eric Elowitz, a pioneer in minimally invasive spine surgery, founded the Endoscopic Spine Surgery Program at Weill Cornell Medicine; the program now includes Dr. Lynn McGrath and Dr. Ibrahim Hussain, who specialize in minimally invasive techniques.
+Dr. McGrath and Dr. Hussain are now treating several patients each week with this new ultra-minimally invasive technique.
 (Dr. Elowitz is not accepting new patients at this time.)

 Among the many benefits of spinal endoscopy are: